Australian-Text-Analytics-Platform/atap-corpus-slicer/README.md

 # Corpus Slicer

-A GUI corpus filter built with the Panel library.
+A GUI corpus filter built with the Panel library

 ## Documentation